-• The Insolvency Service (for the Secretary of State for Trade and Industry)
+• The Insolvency Service (for the Department of Enterprise Trade and Investment)

 The purpose of SIPs is to set out basic principles and essential procedures with which insolvency practitioners are required to comply.
 Departure from the standard(s) set out in the SIP(s) is a matter that may be considered by a practitioner's regulatory authority for the purposes of possible disciplinary or regulatory action.